-The Company's intent is to settle the principal amount of the 2020 Notes and the 2024 Notes in cash.
+The Company's intent is to settle the principal amount of the 2020 Notes, the 2022 Notes and the 2024 Notes in cash.
 The treasury stock method is used to calculate any potential dilutive effect of the conversion spread on diluted net income per share, if applicable.

-- The conversion spread of 7,962,609 shares will have a dilutive impact on diluted net income per share when the Company's average market price of its common stock for a given period exceeds the conversion price of \$5.75 per share for the 2020 Notes. - The conversion spread of 13,337,182 shares will have a dilutive impact on diluted net income per share when the Company's average market price of its common stock for a given period exceeds the conversion price of \$8.66 per share for the 2024 Notes.
+- The conversion spread of 1,400,522 shares will have a dilutive impact on diluted net income per share when the Company's average market price of its common stock for a given period exceeds the conversion price of \$5.75 per share for the 2020 Notes. - The conversion spread of 6,557,739 shares will have a dilutive impact on diluted net income per share when the Company's average market price of its common stock for a given period exceeds the conversion price of \$5.75 per share for the 2022 Notes. - The conversion spread of 13,337,182 shares will have a dilutive impact on diluted net income per share when the Company's average market price of its common stock for a given period exceeds the conversion price of \$8.66 per share for the 2024 Notes.

-See Note 11, "Convertible Notes, Other Debts and Finance Leases" for additional information on the 2020 Notes and the 2024 Notes.
+See Note 11, "Convertible Notes, Other Debts and Finance Leases" for additional information on the 2020 Notes, the 2022 Notes and the 2024 Notes.